 Life stressors are real and influence daily life and relationships.
 We can strengthen our resilience through connection and support.
 I am here to accompany you on your healing path.

-I draw on a range of modalities, including existential, humanistic, and psychodynamic.
-I also provide EMDR (eye movement desensitization reprocessing), CBT, (cognitive behavioral therapy), and mindfulness-based treatment when appropriate.
+I bring a trauma-informed lens and a love of human diversity and draw on a range of modalities, including existential, humanistic, and psychodynamic.
+I also provide EMDR (eye movement desensitization reprocessing), when appropriate.
+I draw upon IFS (internal family systems) and mindfulness based approaches as well.

 My Background